 HUMAN RESOURCES AND INDUSTRIAL RELATIONS

-The employee strength at the end of the financial year was 1508.
-This includes bothskilled and unskilled manpower.
+The strength of the company's workforce at the end of financial year was 1576.
+Thisincludes both skilled and unskilled manpower.

 MEETINGS OF BOARD